 This is further developed by our children take part in monthly Chit Chat groups where they provide their opinions and ideas on aspects of school development and planning.
 We have been using the document How Good is OUR School as the basis of our discussions this session.

 The collated results of the questions that are asked are available on our noticeboard and we discuss how we can use this information to improve our school during our assemblies.

-Buddy reading
+Buddy System

 Usually, our oldest pupils (Room 4) buddy read with our youngest pupils (Room 1), and likewise Rooms 2 and 3 buddy read to each other to provide them with the opportunity to develop their skills in reading and working with others.
+They also have an important role during the P1 Transition process.